Exeed Sterra ES

-The Exeed Sterra ES, known as the Exeed Exlantix ES outside the Chinese market, is a battery electric full-size sedan produced by Chinese automobile manufacturer Exeed, a premium brand of Chery.
+The Exeed Sterra ES (星纪元ES (xīng jì yuán ES)), known as the Exeed Exlantix ES outside the Chinese market, is a battery-powered and range-extended full-size sedan produced by Chinese automobile manufacturer Exeed, a premium brand of Chery.
 Production of the vehicle started in late 2023.
 The Exeed Sterra ES is a sister model to the Luxeed S7; both models are similar in size and share the same platform.